Short Answer

 Contract Snapshot

-This Kalshi market resolves to Yes if the President of the United States is impeached before March 1, 2027, and to No if impeachment does not occur by that date.
-The outcome will be verified using the Library of Congress (congress.gov).
-The market will close by March 1, 2027, at 10:00 am EST if the event has not already occurred, and trading is prohibited for individuals employed by Source Agencies or holding material non-public information.
+This market resolves to "Yes" if the President of the United States is impeached before March 1, 2027.
+If the impeachment does not occur by March 1, 2027, 10:00 AM EST, the market resolves to "No." The outcome is verified by the Library of Congress, and trading is prohibited for individuals with material non-public information or those employed by source agencies.

 Available Contracts